kdluong/PyBnB/README.md

 2. [Optional, but recommended] Set up and activate a virtual environment to isolate project dependencies:

-   * Once the repository is cloned or the ZIP file is extracted, navigate to the following directory:
    ```sh
     python -m venv venv      # Create virtual environment
     source venv/bin/activate # Activate virtual environment (Unix/Linux)